DenisIvan10/Java/Bookstore/README.md

 <h1>Description</h1>
 <p>The Bookstore Application is a Java-based web application built using Spring Boot and Thymeleaf.
 It allows users to browse, add, and delete books from a bookstore inventory.
 The application also supports order management, including customer details and order tracking.
-This application was my final project for Generatia Tech Java course and based on it I got my certification. </p>
+This application was my final project for Generatia Tech Java course and based on it I received my certification. </p>
 <h1>Features</h1>
 <h3>Display Book List</h3>
 <ul>